 If you are limited in time, then skip Gruta do Natal, but I highly recommend Algar do Carvão.

 From here on, we were flashed for nearly two hours.
-At the small entrance hall leads a narrow path like in a coal mine to the fascinating lush green, steep vent of an extinct volcano.
-It is a cool climate in the cave (approx. 14°C) with high humidity of 90%.
-It drips from the walls and ceilings here, ideal for the mosses, ferns, and stalactites’ growth.
+From the small entrance hall leads a narrow path like in a coal mine to the fascinating lush green, steep vent of an extinct volcano.
+The cave has a cool climate (approx. 14°C) with a high humidity of 90%.
+It drips from the walls and ceilings here, ideal for the growth of mosses, ferns, and stalactites.
 I recommend a fleece or a jacket for your visit.

 You get spectacular views from the 338 steps, which lead down to the lowest platform near the green lagoon of the cave.
 There is a handrail, but if you have any mobility issues, it is, unfortunately, too hard to get down.
 At midday, the sun shines deep into the 45 m cone made of basalt rock, and the sun lets the moss, lichen and ferns sparkle.

 It was such surreal scenery while I stood there with my head completely overstretched.
 In the shelter of this steep volcanic vent are some endemic ferns, mosses, and insects like spiders or cave-dwelling hoppers, which are hardly found anywhere else or in Macaronesia (Azores, Madeira, Canary Islands and Cabo Verde) only.